 A hot site is as if it’s imperative you get to your destination on time and can’t afford any delays whatsoever.
 You also aren’t willing to give up your extra features, (maybe you’re driving the president) and if your current car breaks down, you need a near-exact replica.
 You’ve got your extra car in the lane next to you, driving the same speed.
 If you break down, it’s right there to get you out of a jam, but you’re essentially paying for two fancy cars, not to mention the gas (premium, most likely), you need to keep them both on the road, which will be quite expensive.
 When it comes to your data, a hot site is a complete copy of your production site, including personnel, network systems, power grids and almost instant backups of your data.
 There is very minimal downtime when moving from the host site to the backup one.

 The idea of having real time synchronization is enticing, but because it’s so expensive, it’s important to weigh the benefits.

-Now that you’ve learned about different types of recovery sites for your data, what’s next?
+Now that you’ve learned about different types of disaster recovery sites for your data, what’s next?
 In a future post, we’ll talk about the different systems you can use to transfer data.

 What’s the cost of downtime?